virtual-memory/mtFRC/Readme.md

 ## Introduction

 mtFRC is a tool to quantify resolution as a function of depth in features of 3D microscopy images.
-For convenience, it is packaged as an ImageJ plugin.

-For full details, please refer to the paper:
+It can also be used for 2D images.
+For further details, please refer to the paper:

 > mtFRC: Depth-dependent resolution quantification of image features in 3D fluorescence microscopy

 ## Installation

 Installation follows the standard process for ImageJ plugins.

+First, download the plugin .jar file from [here](https://github.com/virtual-memory/mtFRC/releases/download/v0.1.0/MT_FRC-0.1.0.jar).

-To install, simply copy the [.jar file](https://github.com/virtual-memory/mtFRC/releases/tag/v0.1.0) into the <code>plugins</code> folder and restart ImageJ.
+Then, simply copy the .jar file into ImageJ's <code>plugins</code> folder.
+When ImageJ is restarted, the plugin should be available.

-For further information, see the [official documentation](https://imagej.net/plugins/).
+For further information, see the [official ImageJ documentation](https://imagej.net/plugins/).

 ## Tutorial

-For usage instructions, please see the [Tutorial](https://github.com/virtual-memory/mtFRC/wiki/Tutorial).
+For full usage instructions, please see the [Tutorial](https://github.com/virtual-memory/mtFRC/wiki/Tutorial).